smitelli/scottsmitelli.com/projects/scottfiles.md

 I move through a veritable smorgasbord of Linux, OS X, and Cygwin environments, and this tends to provoke some interesting cross-platform inconsistencies that I need to paper over.
 My dotfiles are designed around the [GNU Stow](https://www.gnu.org/software/stow/) installation scheme which allows files to be selectively installed on some systems but not others.
 This, paired with generous use of `*.d/` directories, allows for something approximating a dotfile plugin architecture.

 The main entrypoint, if you will, is the custom `.bashrc` file.
 This sources everything in the `${HOME}/.bashrc.d` directory, which is where most of the other packages register their own entrypoints.
-Other files (`.gitconfig`, for example) are symlinked straight into the location where the corresponding tool expects the file to be.
+Other files (`.gitconfig`, for example) are symlinked straight into the location where the corresponding tool expects each file to be.

 Storing dotfiles in a Git repo, regardless of the way they ultimately get installed, has been one of the better organizational decisions I've made.
 I no longer have disparities between different environments because I forgot to carry a config file tweak from one machine to another.